PREP TIME: 10min

 A while ago I asked Kevin’s dad what type of baking he loved to eat.
 This golden sultana cake was his answer, except he prefers raisins to sultanas.
 I thought I’d hop to it and make him one.

 My version creates a texture that is moist, ever so slightly dense but yet still somehow still fluffy.
 When you bite into a piece of this cake, your teeth hit a slightly crunchy outer later, then straight into the moist layer of the cake, making it a little irresistible.
+The secret to the texture I think, is due to the baking soda and lemon juice combination in addition to the eggs and baking powder.
+You can learn more about the wonders of baking soda and baking powder here.

 To prevent all the sultanas sinking to the bottom of the cake, coat them in a bit of flour before adding to the mixture!
 Genius isn’t it?